Cotarya/Cotarya/README.md

 - 👋 Hi, I’m @Cotarya
 - 👀 I’m interested in Windows Phones,C++
-- 🌱 I’m currently learning coding on windows 10 mobile then windows phone 8.1
+- 🌱 I’m currently learning python,c#
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me discord:imcotarya228 steam:1270316864
+- 📫 How to reach me discord:meowy32bit steam:1270316864
 - 😄 Pronouns: he\him
-- ⚡ Fun fact:
+- ⚡ Fun fact: I like cats :3

 <!---
 Cotarya/Cotarya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.